grewal16/study_notion/README.md

 State Management: Redux Toolkit for efficient and predictable state management on the frontend.

 Architecture Summary:
 Study Notion is a classic client-server application.
 The backend, built with Node.js and Express.js, follows a layered architecture (Routes -> Controllers -> Models) to provide a robust REST API.
-The frontend is a responsive single-page application (SPA) built with React.js, which consumes this API to deliver a seamless user experience for students and instructors.
+The frontend is a responsive single-page application (SPA) built with React.js, which consumes this API to deliver a seamless user experience.

 📊 Architecture & Database Schema
 Code snippet